xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/creating_and_subscribing_to_simple_observable_sequences.md

 When an observer subscribes to an observable sequence, the `subscribe` method may be using asynchronous behavior behind the scenes depending on the operator.
 Therefore, the `subscribe` call is asynchronous in that the caller is not blocked until the observation of the sequence completes.
 This will be covered in more details in the [Using Schedulers](schedulers.md) topic.

-Notice that the [`subscribe`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypesubscribeobserver--onnext-onerror-oncompleted) method returns a `Disposable`, so that you can unsubscribe to a sequence and dispose of it easily.
+Notice that the [`subscribe`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/susbcribe.md) method returns a `Disposable`, so that you can unsubscribe to a sequence and dispose of it easily.
 When you invoke the `dispose` method on the observable sequence, the observer will stop listening to the observable for data.
 Normally, you do not need to explicitly call `dispose` unless you need to unsubscribe early, or when the source observable sequence has a longer life span than the observer.
 Subscriptions in Rx are designed for fire-and-forget scenarios without the usage of a finalizer.
 Note that the default behavior of the Observable operators is to dispose of the subscription as soon as possible (i.e, when an `onCompleted` or `onError` messages is published).
 For example, the code will subscribe x to both sequences a and b.
 If a throws an error, x will immediately be unsubscribed from b.

 ```js
 var x = Rx.Observable.zip(a, b, function (a1, b1) { return a1 + b1; }).subscribe();
 ```

-You can also tweak the code sample to use the Create operator of the Observable type, which creates and returns an observer from specified OnNext, OnError, and OnCompleted action delegates.
+You can also tweak the code sample to use the Create operator of the Observer type, which creates and returns an observer from specified OnNext, OnError, and OnCompleted action delegates.
 You can then pass this observer to the Subscribe method of the Observable type.
 The following sample shows how to do this.

 ```js
 // Creates an observable sequence of 5 integers, starting from 1